advanced-computer-lab/Shawarma-Eaters/README.md

 ##### Disclaimer:
 This app is made only for academic purposes.
 It is not related by any means to any Airlines companies.
-For the payment, all payments are done in test mode, so no real cards are charged.
+For the payment,no real cards are charged.
 Any copyright material used where only to mock the experience, and are not meant to interpersonate any Airlines companies.